webdev03/meowclient/docs/pages/index.md

 This installs the latest version of meowclient in your `package.json`.

 ## Usage
 The library supports both CJS and ESM.
 In this documentation there is only ESM used.
-Here's how to import [ScratchSession](/classes/ScratchSession) into meowclient through CJS.
+Here's how to import the ScratchSession into meowclient through CJS.

 ```js
 const { ScratchSession } = require("meowclient");